-- 7. Verify that the manifold hold down screws are fastened securely. - 8.
-Move the actuation plate to the stem closed position.
-Refer to Section 6.10 for more information. - 9.
+- 7. Move the actuation plate to the stem closed position.
+Refer to Section 6.10 for more information. - 8.
 For each valve stem to be installed, do the following: - a.
 Insert the alignment tool until the small diameter starts to engage the tip (approximately 10 mm (0.4 in) from the end of insertion) to pre-align the tip.